 There is a cafe located within the Far East Organization Children’s Garden that provides snacks and drinks although you are welcome to bring along your own food into the Gardens.

-There are lockers available for hire, toilets, change rooms, children open showers and plenty of seats in the amphitheatre under shade.
+There are lockers available for hire, toilets, change rooms, children open showers and plenty of seats in the amphitheater under shade.

 Far East Organization Children’s Garden Open Times

 Tuesday – Friday 10 am to 7 pm

 Things to Note: The opening of the park is weather dependent and the last admission is half an hour before closing.
 They do not allow scooters, rollerblades etc in this area.

 To discover Universal Studios Singapore with a Toddler from Le Long Weekend click here.
 For A Family Breakfast with Orangutans at Singapore Zoo with Travel With Boys find out more here.
 Find out all about the Art in Singapore from Boyeatsworld , or to learn about Kidzania, Singapore from Our Globe Trotters click here.